 NFC is commonly used for contactless payment systems, such as Apple Pay and Android Pay.
 It is also used in some public transport systems, such as the Oyster card in London.
 RFID is used in a variety of applications, including contactless key fobs, security systems, and inventory management.

 For deeper insight into these differences, take a look at BlueBite, a company that works directly with NFC and RFID technologies.
-A short synopsis of an infographic on their website labels RFID as “item-centric" and a technology that improves upon printed barcodes.
-Whereas, NFC is labeled as “user-centric" and a technology that improves upon QR codes.
+RFID is "item-centric" and improves upon printed barcodes, while NFC is "user-centric" and improves upon QR codes.

 - It’s versatile.
 NFC can easily be implemented across a broad range of industries and situations.

-- It’s open technology and standards-based.
-Universal standards provide more choices for customers and leads to stable systems.
+- It’s an open technology and standards-based.
+Universal standards provide more choices for customers and lead to stable systems.

 - It has working committees promoting its adoption.
-NFC has a number of primarily industry-led organizations working behind the scenes to increase NFC adoption.
-One of these is the NFC Forum.
+NFC has several primarily industry-led organizations working behind the scenes to increase NFC adoption, i.e. the NFC Forum.

-The verification of the biometric NFC chip provides the highest security in document verification today.
-However, not every user device has the reading capability and also most locally used identity documents, such as driver’s licenses or national ID cards, don’t yet have a chip embedded.
+So, passports with an NFC chip can be used for online identity verification.
+The verification of the biometric NFC chip provides the highest security in document verification technology available on the market today.
+However, not every user device has the reading capability and most locally used identity documents, such as driver’s licenses or national ID cards, don’t yet have NFC chips embedded.

-As an online identity verification company, PXL Vision utilizes this aspect of NFC technology where feasible, allowing individuals to remotely identify themselves by using their electronic passports or other NFC/RFID equipped identity document.
-Learn about this and our other online identity verification solutions by visiting our company website here.
+As an online identity verification company, PXL Vision utilizes this aspect of NFC technology where feasible, allowing individuals to remotely identify themselves by using their electronic passports or other NFC equipped identity document.
+Learn more about our online identity verification solution.